On The Support of The Bifurcation Measure of Cubic Polynomials: Perturbation of Parabolic Points

-If a map $f_a$ (with $a\in\mathcal{I}$) is perturbed outside of $\mathrm{Per}_1(1)$ creating an eggbeater dynamics, then the simple parabolic fixed point $0$ splits into two simple fixed points.
+Let us now briefly describe the dynamics near the bifurcated fixed points for the class of perturbed maps under consideration.
 In the dynamical plane of such a perturbed map, there is a curve joining these two fixed points, which is called the \emph{gate}.
 Moreover, there exist an attracting domain $V^\mathrm{att}$, and a repelling domain $V^\mathrm{rep}$ having the two simple fixed points on their boundaries.
 The points in the attracting domain eventually transit through the gate, and escape to the repelling domain.
 Moreover, there are injective holomorphic maps $\psi^\mathrm{att/rep}$ defined on $V^\mathrm{att/rep}$ conjugating the dynamics to translation by $+1$ (as long as the orbit stays in the domain of definition of the maps).
 The maps are referred to as persistent Fatou coordinates.
 The quotient of $V^\mathrm{att/rep}$ by the dynamics is a bi-infinite cylinder, which is denoted by $C^\mathrm{att/rep}$.